Community Education, Programming, and Training

 This presentation focuses on the topic of verbal abuse, how it is not okay to be verbally abusive towards others, and the impact of hurtful and helpful words.
 It includes an age-appropriate activity relating to the discussion of verbal abuse, and then as a group we explore the premise of emotional safety planning.

-Our healthy relationship programming focuses on topics like how our attitudes and values impact relationships; Different types of abusive and controlling behaviour; Common myths about abuse; and what youth can do if they need help, or know someone who needs help.
+Our healthy relationship programming focuses on topics like how our attitudes and values impact relationships; Our relationship rights and responsibilities; Different types of abusive and controlling behaviour; Common myths about abuse; and what youth can do if they need help, or know someone who needs help.
 Depending on available time, topics like boundaries, consent, communication, online safety, and stalking are also discussed.
 While mainly for youth who are in middle and high school, this programming can be adapted for younger age groups.

 One size doesn’t fit all when working with children and youth.
 We’re able to adapt programming to whatever your needs may be, such as a time limit, accessibility, and/or focusing on specific topics.
 We can also provide ideas and guidance for adults who work with youth on approaching topics of healthy relationships.
 Examples include: Lunch-and-learns, ESL-focused programming, info booths, virtual presentations, and specific topics such as online safety, safety planning, gender-based violence.